 - Investigate restorative discipline policies for discrimination; and

-- Celebrate the beliefs and values of our district in regard to diversity and equity.
+- Celebrate the beliefs and values of the district in regard to diversity and equity.

-- Venture Academics Advisory Committee: Venture Academics is an innovative, project-based learning model which allows students to earn high school credits by meeting Iowa Core Standards and applying knowledge to real-world projects.
-The Venture Academics Advisory Committee made up of community members, students, staff, and board members to influence and provide feedback on the growth of the program.
+- Venture Academics Advisory Committee: Venture Academics is an innovative, project-based learning model which allows students to earn high school credits by meeting Iowa core standards and applying knowledge to real-world projects.
+The Venture Academics Advisory Committee is made up of community members, students, staff, and board members to influence and provide feedback on the growth of the program.

-- Linn-Mar High School Counseling Advisory: The high school counseling team has a community advisory group that helps outline goals and growth for the program and a board representative is part of the request of the national model for school counseling.
-This group meets once every year or two.
+- Linn-Mar High School Counselors Advisory: The LMHS school counseling team formed a community advisory group to assist in outlining the goals and growth for the school counseling program.
+A board member serves as part of this advisory as suggested in the national model for school counseling.
+This advisory meets at least once a year.

 - Facilities Advisory Committee: The district has a running 10-year facilities plan that includes small- and large-scale projects.
-The Facilities Advisory Committee, made up of community members, staff, students, and board members is convened every 3-5 years when the need arises in the facilities planning calendar to discuss large-scale needs of the district.
+The Facilities Advisory Committee is made up of community members, staff, students, and board members and is convened every 3-5 years, when the need arises in the facilities planning calendar, to discuss large-scale needs of the district.

-- Marion Economic Development Corporation: MEDCO works to create opportunities in the Marion community and Linn-Mar works in partnership to bring those opportunities to the students.
-Through initiatives like Community Promise and Community Build, Linn-Mar and MEDCO create programs and unique learning environments for the students that transcend the traditional classroom and bring career education and the working world to the students’ fingertips.
+- Marion Economic Development Corporation: MEDCO works to create opportunities in the Marion community and Linn-Mar is honored to work in partnership with MEDCO to offer these learning opportunities to the students.
+Through initiatives like Community Promise and Community Build, Linn-Mar and MEDCO create programs and unique learning environments for the students that transcend the traditional classroom setting and bring career education and the working world to the students’ fingertips.

-- Marion City Council: A member of the school board attends each Marion City Council meeting and reports to the board on any city business or plans that impact the district.
+- Marion City Council: A member of the school board attends the Marion City Council meetings and reports to the board on any city business that impacts the district.
 Board members rotate this representative responsibility.

-- Urban Education Network: The Urban Education Network (UEN) keeps the state’s lawmakers, the media, and the public informed about the progress and problems in the state’s largest and most diverse public school districts.
-The UEN does this through advocacy, legislation, communications, and research.
+- Urban Education Network: The Urban Education Network (UEN) keeps the state’s lawmakers, the media, and the public informed about the progress and problems in the state’s largest and most diverse public school districts through advocacy, legislation, communications, and research.
 Linn-Mar is a member of the UEN and is represented by the superintendent.
-Board members receive newsletters and advocacy updates throughout the year as well.
+Board members receive UEN newsletters and advocacy updates throughout the year.

-- Iowa Association of School Boards: IASB is the state association representing district school boards at the state level.
-IASB provides professional development and training for board members on the role of board members, school finance, governance and policy, as well as advocates on behalf of its members for public education.
-All board members are members of IASB and are encouraged to take part in the annual convention, webinars, and board development opportunities as they arise.
+- Iowa Association of School Boards: IASB represents school boards at the state level.
+IASB provides professional development and trainings for board members on the role of board members, school finance, governance and policy.
+IASB also advocates on behalf of its members for public education.
+The Linn-Mar Board of Directors is a member of IASB and all board members are encouraged to take part

-- Linn-County Conference Board: This conference board serves as the governing board for the office of the assessor.
-The conference board has the responsibility of appointing members of the Examining Board, members of the Board of Review, and the assessor.
-The conference board also establishes and adopts an annual budget, approves the position of deputy assessor and the number of deputy assessors, reappoints the assessor, and employs the appraisers and other technical help.
+- Linn-County Conference Board: The Linn County Conference Board serves as the governing board for the office of the Linn County assessor.
+This board has the responsibility of appointing members of the Examining Board, the Board of Review, and the assessor.
+This board also establishes and adopts an annual budget, approves the position of deputy assessor and the number of deputy assessors, reappoints the assessor, and employs the appraisers and other technical help.

-- Legislative Advocacy Representation: The board sets legislative priorities each summer as part of the Iowa Association of School Boards.
-The board also has two members on opposite election cycles that monitor bills and legislative work surrounding education and work with the superintendent on advocacy letters, meetings with representatives, and provide routine updates to the entire board.
+- Legislative Advocacy Representation: The board sets legislative priorities on an annual basis from a slate of recommendations by the Iowa Association of School Boards (IASB).
+The school board has two members that monitor legislative work surrounding education and work with the superintendent on advocacy letters, meetings with state legislators, and provide legislative updates to the entire board.